Table of Contents

 addressable fields to take the raw bytes out of the underlying

-Foreign.Marshal.Alloc.alloca comes to rescue and conveniently
+Foreign.Marshal.Alloc.alloca comes to rescue and conveniently allocates

-can then read with
+then read with

-Foreign.Storable.peek to copy the entire byte sequence into
+Foreign.Storable.peek to copy the entire byte sequence into an

 fromPy s = alloca $ \s_buffer_ptr -> alloca $ \s_len_ptr -> withPyObject s $ \raw -> do result <- pyString_AsStringAndSize raw s_buffer_ptr s_len_ptr unless (result == 0) throwCurrentPythonException buffer <- peek s_buffer_ptr len <- peek s_len_ptr packCStringLen (buffer, fromIntegral len)